Dashboard

 Toolbar

-A toolbar at the top of the Dashboard provides quick access to view controls and to a status indicator that surfaces problems across the rig at a glance.
+A toolbar at the top of the Dashboard provides quick access to view controls, including the Highlight Camera Warnings toggle described below.

 Tip

-The toolbar’s warning button is one of the most useful elements in the Dashboard for live operation.
-It lights up whenever something needs attention anywhere in the rig — for example, a camera that has disconnected, a batch number mismatch between cameras, or any other condition that could affect the shoot.
-Clicking the button surfaces the details so you can act on the problem immediately.
+The toolbar’s Highlight Camera Warnings toggle is one of the most useful elements in the Dashboard for live operation.
+When enabled, any camera with a problem — a disconnection, a batch number mismatch between cameras, or any other condition that could affect the shoot — is highlighted and flashes in the Dashboard tile layout, drawing your attention to it.

 Filtering